An overview of asthma management

 The diagnosis of asthma and more detailed management issues are reviewed elsewhere.
-(See "Diagnosis of asthma in adolescents and adults" and "Chronic asthma in children younger than 12 years: Evaluation and diagnosis" and "Chronic asthma in children younger than 12 years: Controller medications" and "Treatment of intermittent and mild persistent asthma in adolescents and adults" and "Treatment of moderate persistent asthma in adolescents and adults".)
+(See "Diagnosis of asthma in adolescents and adults" and "Asthma in children younger than 12 years: Initial evaluation and diagnosis" and "Asthma in children younger than 12 years: Treatment of persistent asthma with controller medications" and "Treatment of intermittent and mild persistent asthma in adolescents and adults" and "Treatment of moderate persistent asthma in adolescents and adults".)

 COMPONENTS OF ASTHMA MANAGEMENT

 The successful management of patients with asthma includes four essential components:

 ●Patient education to create a partnership between clinician and patient

 - National Asthma Education and Prevention Program: Expert panel report III: Guidelines for the diagnosis and management of asthma.
 Bethesda, MD: National Heart, Lung, and Blood Institute, 2007.
 (NIH publication no. 08-4051). www.nhlbi.nih.gov/guidelines/asthma/asthgdln.htm (Accessed on March 21, 2011).

 - Global Strategy for Asthma Management and Prevention, Global Initiative for Asthma (GINA) 2012. www.ginasthma.org (Accessed on March 12, 2013).